BryanAbuchery/Molecular-Biology-Bioinformatics-and-Biostatistics-Unit-Internship-MBBU-Internship-/README.md

 Genomics Data Management Plan

-Introduction to Bioinformatics (for this part, we will use the H3ABioNet programs) —One Week Self-paced Quick Introduction to these concepts.
+Introduction to Bioinformatics (for this part, use the H3ABioNet programs) —One Week Self-paced Quick Introduction to these concepts.

 Introduction to Biological Databases